-Expressions of interest for breakout sessions now open!
+Expressions of interest for breakout sessions has now closed

 We invite you to shape and deliver this year’s conference program and we welcome Expressions of Interest for breakout sessions.
 EOIs should address our theme Power, Purpose, Possibilities to meet the needs of people working in various roles in the legal assistance sector.

 At the 2019 National Community Legal Centres Conference Power, Purpose, Possibilities we will be considering these hot topics:

 - What do social, political and environmental pressures mean for our communities and our clients?

 - What impact does the growing inequality and climate crisis have on the kinds of legal issues our communities experience?

 - Where does the community legal sector fit within wider movements for social justice and climate justice?

 - How do we stay hopeful, healthy and resilient?

 Plug into interactive workshops and inspiring presentations.
 Together we will find a way to re-energise our sense of justice, fairness and equity and, perhaps most importantly, our sense of hope.

 People acting collectively has always been a source of unbridled power, and this year’s conference is the platform to light the fuse!